Boje Postel

-Boje Postel (8 April 1890 – 6 January 1980) was a German-British painter.
+Boje Postel (8 April 1890 – 6 January 1980) was a German-born painter and pupil of Max Liebermann.

 Early life

 Boje Postel was born on 8 April 1890 in Hemmerwurth in the rural west of Schleswig-Holstein in the north of Germany.
 He was the son of a farmer.

-Professional life
+Training as an artist and early professional life

 At the age of 14 Postel discovered his love for the arts after he had seen paintings by Édouard Manet and Max Liebermann.
 At this age he started spending his time in the countryside painting and drawing.
 When he finished school in 1908, he left the countryside to go to Hamburg to study with various painters including Arthur Siebelist.

+Postel avoided the First World War due to the fact that he suffered from tuberculosis.
+It took him quite a bit of time to recover.
+Towards the end of the war he moved on to study in Munich.
+A 1918 drawing shows a rural scene in Schwabing/Munich.

 Postel then moved onto Berlin and undertook private studies with Wilhelm Mueller-Schoenfeld.
 He was also taught by Martin Brandenburg and Lovis Corinth.
 He then met Max Liebermann.
-Postel was very much influenced by Liebermann's art and the surrounding artist movement, the Berlin Secession.
-He was able to exhibit his work within this movement first in 1912 in Berlin.
+It is understood that Postel brought a drawing of horses to their first meeting and that Lieberman liked it a lot and said “Die Pferde bewegen sich ja!
+[These horses are moving!]”.
+Postel was taught and also very much influenced by Liebermann's art and the surrounding artist movement, the Berlin Secession.